-Notice is hereby given of the proposal to provide the following scheme by South Dublin County Council of proposed works in relation to the existing public right of way over grassed strip at Bewley Grove and Mount Bellew Way, Ballyowen, including for 2no. options at this site Ballyowen, Lucan
+Notice is hereby given of the proposal to provide the following scheme by South Dublin County Council of proposed works for the open space at Bewley Grove, Mount Bellew Way & St. Andrew's Fairway and the provision of car parking at Willsbrook Park, Mount Bellew Way and the R136 (Outer Ring Road).
+The proposal includes for 2no. options at this site Ballyowen, Lucan